almachelouche/middleman/content/email/AU/Prospect/011/Escape_Merged.md

 	for a standard service before you go in.
 But the service doesn't stop there.
 	You can get State Auto Club Roadside Assistance and Membership&#179; for up to 7 years from Autoclub participating dealers.
 Ford also has a Free Loan Car program&#8308;, so we can keep you on the road whilst your car is being serviced.
 	After all, that's what service should be.<br /><br />
 	So don't wait.
-Book a test drive to experience the New Ford Escape Ambiente Petrol FWD Manual today.''' cta1_text='''BOOK A TEST DRIVE'''
+Book a test drive to experience the New Ford Escape Ambiente Petrol FWD Automatic today.''' cta1_text='''BOOK A TEST DRIVE'''
 	cta1_url='''https://www.ford.com.au/#overlay/content/ford/au/en_au/site-wide-content/overlays/forms/test-drive.html/'''
 	cta1_link_name = '''moreinfo2'''